trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     A a;
 };
 ```
-Чтобы устранить эту проблему, определите A следующим образом:
+To fix the problem, define A like this:
 ```cpp
 #define A int
 ```

--   **Дополнительные скобки в объявлениях**
+-   **Extra parens in declarations**

-Для следующего кода создается ошибка C2062: непредвиденный тип 'int'
+The following code produces error C2062: type 'int' unexpected
 ```cpp

 struct S {